Bad conscience and guilt: Gaining understanding and treatment

 We wish you the best with the important work you are embarking upon.

-Shame and guilt - trapped in the maelstrom of the spirit of the times - This article looks at general sources of guilt in today's society, where the list is set so high that one is guaranteed to tear.
+Shame and guilt – caught in the maelstrom of the zeitgeist – This article looks at common sources of guilt in today's society, where the list is set so high that one is guaranteed to tear.

-12 Tips for Chronic Guilt for No Reason - This article contains a bunch of tips to separate healthy guilt from a guilty conscience with some coping tips.
-A number of possible mechanisms for the development of pconscience explained.
+12 Tips for Chronic Guilt for No Reason – This article contains a bunch of tips for distinguishing healthy guilt from bad conscience with some coping tips.
+A number of possible mechanisms for the development of sconscience explained.

 Do you have a guilty conscience about someone?
 Psychological first aid for those of you who have actually done something wrong – This article is primarily about cases where you have actually done something wrong, have guilt healthy varietybut misuse this in order to punish yourself rather than reach out to others.